nadavkav/moodle-moe/blocks/massaction/README.txt

-This is the Mass Actions block for Moodle 2.4 and up.
+This is the Mass Actions block for Moodle 2.4 to 2.7.
 Its appearance and behaviors are largely the same as the version for Moodle 1.9.

 Created at University of Minnesota by the Custom Solutions team.

 To install using git, type this command in the root of your Moodle install
     git clone git@github.com:at-tools/moodle-block_massaction.git

 Alternatively, download the zip from
     https://github.com/at-tools/moodle-block_massaction/zipball/master